sculptor/sculptor.github.io/documentation/developers-guide.md

 javaType.Collection=java.util.Collection
 ~~~

-Note that the `java.lang` types, such as `String` and `Integer` are not defined, since they have the same name in the DSL and the Java code.
+`java.lang` types, such as `String` and `Integer` are not defined, since they have the same name in the DSL and the Java code.
+{: .alert}

 You can add your own types also, e.g.